UKNorthernlad/AuthWorkshop/Day 2 - Practice/Lab 2 - Create Applications/ex1.md

     Your code should now look like this:
 ```
-// Middlewear to read session cookie on each request
+// Middleware to read session cookie on each request
 app.use(
     session({
         secret: "somekey",